 RELATIONSHIP OCD (ROCD)

-Click for Dr. Brodsky interviewed on ROCD.
+Listen for more Dr. Brodsky interviewed on ROCD and real "Runaway Brides".

 Are your hot and cold feelings a genuine couples issue, jealousy, commitment phobia, or is it really ROCD?
-Get to the bottom of it, feel free to email a question to Dr. Brodsky for a free consultation within 24 hours.
-If you feel you're ready to get started, you can make an appointment online now or call 212-726-2390.
+Get to the bottom of it and email a question to Dr. Brodsky for a free consultation within 24 hours.
+If you feel you're ready to start, you can make an appointment online or call 212-726-2390.
 In-person sessions are in New York and New Jersey.
 Virtual teletherapy is available nationwide in 40 states for OCD from Dallas, Texas to Boise, Idaho.

 Dr. Steven Brodsky insists an accurate diagnosis is essential so get the right kind of therapy, saving an otherwise compatible relationship...(read more)

 Unfortunately, couples therapy actually makes ROCD worse!
 A well-intentioned couples therapist might try to help either partner "think more rationally" to keep or end a relationship.
 Even a highly skilled couple's therapist only perpetuates the problem by helping the ROCD sufferer perform an unending series of reassurance-seeking compulsions, leaving the best couple's therapist baffled.
 The wrong type of therapy can destroy an otherwise compatible relationship.
 A conclusive diagnosis is critical so you get the right kind of therapy.